PROJECTS - VARIOUS

 Recycled CCTV housing and integral video projector and screen with a two minute video loop.

 We live in a society where we are regularly being observed by faceless authority.
 Here, the disconcerting image of the barely animated face staring at you, neutralizes the position of the watcher and the watched.
 'Speaking from the Sedentary Position' is an archaic term used in the British Parliament.

 3 mtrs x 0.6 mtrs x 1.6 mtrs

 I'm intrigued by the idea of an art-piece disguised as a an architectural element.
 Engineered modules can have an interesting aesthetic.
 For centuries artists have made 'copies' of the natural world.
 This is a copy of a man-made world?

-This work was a continuation of work on an industrial theme.
+This work was a look at space frame structures.
 There's no earth shattering meaning but the appreciation of the prosaic.